lukadev-0/util.luau/docs/docs/optional-values.md

 end)
 ```

-The value will be doubled if the option is `Some` and the value is even, and the
+If the `Some` value is even, it will be doubled.
+Otherwise, `None` will be
-`None` state will be preserved if the option is `None` or the value is odd.
+returned.
+If the option is `None`, it will be preserved.

 You can also use the `match` method from earlier by returning a value from the
 callbacks: